shorebirdtech/shorebird/TRUSTED_TESTERS.md

 publish it to Shorebird).
 However, it's the simplest thing to do for now.

 Note that you can only publish a patch to an app that you have already told shorebird about.
-This is normally done by `shorebird init` + `shorebird release`.
+This is normally done by `shorebird init` followed by `shorebird release`.
 If needed you can also create an app via `shorebird apps create` and modify the `shorebird.yaml` directly yourself, see: https://github.com/shorebirdtech/shorebird/tree/main/packages/shorebird_cli#create-app

 Your applications in the wild will query for updates with their `app_id` (which